alibaba/BizCharts/doc_en/api/dataset.md

 #### dv.loose

-whether the data set is associated.
+IS the data set associated.
 It will return `false` if there are instantiated by `ds.createView()` ，and return `true` by `new DataSet.View(options)`.

 #### dv.dataType

-get the data type.
-Default value is `DataSet.TABLE`，optional: `DataSet.TABLE`（Two-dimensional data），`DataSet.GEO`（Geographic）， `DataSet.HIERARCHY` （hierarchy），and `DataSet.GRAPH`（Graph Data Structure）。
+To get the data type.
+Default value is `DataSet.TABLE`，optionaly `DataSet.TABLE`（Two-dimensional data）,`DataSet.GEO`（Geographic）, `DataSet.HIERARCHY` （hierarchy），and `DataSet.GRAPH`（Graph Data Structure）。

 #### dv.origin

-get source data.
+The source data of dataview.

 #### dv.rows

-get processed data.
+The processed data of dataview.

 #### dv.transforms

-get a selection of transform.
+All registered transform of dataview.

 #### dv.source(data[, options])

-`dv.source(data, options)` set source data into data-view。
+`dv.source(data, options)` Set source data into dataview。

 | parameter | type | required |
 | ---- | ---- | ---- |
 | data | String / Array / Object / DataView | Y |
 | options | Object | N |

-input a source data `data` , maybe a string / array / object or an instance of DataView.
+Input a source data `data`, it could be a string/ array/object or an instance of DataView.
 And `options` config the `connector` and the configuration items of the data processing.

 See the details [Connector API](connector.md)

 #### dv.transform()

-`dv.transform(options)` transform data, and store transform into dv.transforms.
+`dv.transform(options)` Transform the source data, and store transform into dv.transforms.
 `options` config the `transform`.

 | parameter | type | required |